 The UW Water Resources Institute (WRI) is one of 54 water resources institutes located at Land Grant universities across the nation.
-It promotes research, training and information dissemination focused on the nation's water resources problems.
+It promotes research, training and information dissemination focused on Wisconsin's and the nation's water resources problems.

 Research